cuplv/discard/README.md

 ## Quick start ##

-Running `$ cabal run` will run the example replica network (a pair of replicas concurrently communicating in a multi-threaded program; no network involved).
+The current example network is a single node using IPFS to store its event graph.
+To test it, set up an [ipfs daemon][4] with its API exposed on port 5001 (the default) and then run the `cardr` executable.

+    $ ipfs init
+    $ ipfs daemon --offline &
+    $ cabal run cardr

-The script that sets up the replicas and gives them their inputs is the `test2Replicas` function in the [`cardr/Main.hs` file][2].
+The script that sets up the replica is the `testIpfsReplica` function in the [`cardr/Main.hs` file][2].

 ## Progress ##

-Currently, a very basic conflict-*free* replica system has been implemented, which uses an in-memory event graph store and thread communication channels as a network.
+A full conflict-*free* replica system has been implemented, which uses an in-memory event graph store and thread communication channels as a network.

+Additionally, an IPFS event graph backend has been implemented.

 ## Next steps ##

-- HTTP-based communication between replicas
-  - Needs a general "communication pipe" abstraction
-- IPFS-based event graph store
+- Safe summarization of event histories
-  - Implementing the [`EventGraph` typeclass][3]
+- Audit coordination protocol and associated interface
+- IPFS pub-sub based communication
+- Faster IPFS event graph backend, using direct manipulation of the DAG instead of reading/writing the unix filesystem
+- HTTP based communication
 - Operations with queries (advancing from a conflict-free to conflict-aware model)
 - Embedded CARD programming language for operations